FACT FOCUS

 and Central American Bank for Economic Integration.

-It also enjoys observer or other statuses in 28 IGOs and
+It also enjoys observer or other statuses in 29 IGOs and their subsidiary bodies, including the European Bank for

 Reconstruction and Development and committees of